Britain's FTSE gets mining boost, hits 3-week high

 "Today’s data confirm that the UK economy remains very resilient and lends support to the Bank of England’s decision to revise up its 2017 growth outlook."

-Shares in Reckitt Benckiser, however, were the biggest losers among the blue chips, down 3 percent after reaching a deal to buy U.S. infant formula maker Mead Johnson Nutrition for $16.6 billion.
+Shares in Randgold Resources and Fresnillo fell 0.5 percent and 0.3 percent respectively on a firmer dollar after U.S. President Donald Trump promised a major tax move and as data boosted expectations of a U.S. rate hike.

+Elsewhere, building materials group CRH rose 1.7 percent after Berenberg raised its target price for the stock to 34.6 euros from 32 euros.

-Among mid-caps, speciality chemicals maker Elementis rose more than 10 percent after saying it would buy U.S.-based SummitReheis for an enterprise value of $360 million.
+Among mid-caps, speciality chemicals maker Elementis rose nearly 7 percent after saying it would buy U.S.-based SummitReheis for an enterprise value of $360 million.
 The deal would increase the annual sales of its personal care business to $200 million and boost its adjusted earnings.

-On the downside, Just Eat fell 6.5 percent after the chief executive of the online food delivery company was to quit due to "urgent family matters", prompting the chairman to step into his role on a temporary basis.
-(Reporting by Kit Rees and Atul Prakash)
+On the downside, Just Eat fell 6.6 percnet after the chief executive of the online food delivery company was to quit due to "urgent family matters", prompting the chairman to step into his role on a temporary basis.

+The UK index is up around 1.5 percent so far this year, after surging 14 percent last year and outperforming other major European equity indexes.
+(Reporting by Atul Prakash; Editing by Toby Chopra)

+* Shares rise as much as 40 pct (Adds details, updates shares)

 * Seattle Genetics' stock down 4 pct (Adds details from conf call, recasts; updates shares)